Teratornithidae: Description and ecology

 Traditionally, teratorns have been described as large scavengers, very much like oversized condors, owing to considerable similarity with condors.
 However, the long beaks and wide gapes of teratorns are more like the beaks of eagles and other actively predatory birds than those of vultures.
 Most likely teratorns swallowed their prey whole; Argentavis could technically swallow up to hare-sized animals in a single piece.
 Although they undoubtedly engaged in opportunistic scavenging, they seem to have been active predators most of the time.
-Teratorns had relatively longer and stouter legs than Old World vultures; thus it seems possible that teratorns would stalk their prey on the ground (much like extant caracaras), and take off only to fly to another feeding ground or their nests; especially Cathartornis seems well-adapted for such a lifestyle.
+The leg and pelvis morphology of teratorns suggest they are more capable and agile walkers than condors (although the legs of Teratornis merriami are shorter than that of the Andean condor); thus it seems possible that teratorns would stalk their prey on the ground (much like extant caracaras), and take off only to fly to another feeding ground or their nests; especially Cathartornis seems well-adapted for such a lifestyle.
 Argentavis may have been an exception, as its sheer bulk would have made it a less effective hunter, but better adapted to taking over other predators' kills.
 As teratorns were not habitual scavengers, they most likely had completely feathered heads, unlike vultures.

 The skull features of teratorns still share a lot of crucial similarities with specialized scavenging raptors.
 Many old world vultures possess large bills similar to teratorns, and a longer bill is in fact an anatomic feature that points toward a scavenging rather than a predatory life style, as this allow them to probe deeper into large carcases - larger than those fed upon by active-hunting raptors.
-Other anatomical features, such as the relatively small and sideward facing orbits and the lower skull, are also consistent with a scavenging live style.
+Other anatomical features, such as the relatively small and sideward facing orbits and the lower skull, are also consistent with a scavenging lifestyle.
 More sideward facing eyes allow scavenging raptors to have a wider field of vision, which is advantageous in spotting carcases.
 In contrast, predatory raptors usually have proportionally larger and more forward facing orbits, as depth perception is more important for a predatory lifestyle.